mkm17/SharePoint/docs/Custom_Permission_Access_Message.md

 }
 ```

-All properties are in the array we can convert them into one JSON object by using the following function inside the apply to each action.
+All properties from the request are stored in an array.
+We can convert them into one JSON object by using the following function inside the apply to each action.

 ```javascript
 addProperty(variables('AccessRequestObject'),item()?['a:Key'], item()?['a:Value']?['#text'])